 Coir is commonly sold in compressed blocks.
 These are easy to transport and bulk up quickly and easily, for use.

+To turn your coir brick into a loamy texture, you will need to soak it.
 Place the brick in a large container.
-The brick will increase about 6 times in volume; make sure your container is large enough to hold it.
-This 11 lb.
-(5 kg) brick (about 12.5 x 12.5 8 in. or 32 x 32 x 20 cm) will make approximately 60 liters of coir.Continue to 3 of 3 below.
+The brick will increase about six times in volume; make sure your container is large enough to hold it.
+An 11-pound (5 kilograms) brick (about 12.5x12.5x8 inches or 32x32x20 centimeters) will make approximately 16 gallons (60 liters) of coir.

 Reconstituting a Coir Brick